simgrid/simgrid/docs/source/Design_goals.rst

    the exact same outcome, even if it runs on another computer or operating system.
 When possible, this should also be true when you use another version of SimGrid.
- - **speed**: running a given simulation should be as fast as possible
+ - **sweet spot between accuracy and simulation speed**: running a given simulation should be as fast as possible but predict correct performance trends (or even provide accurate predictions when correctly calibrated).
  - **versatility**: ability to simulate many kinds of distributed systems and resource models.
 But the simulation should be parsimonious too, to not hinder the tool's usability.
 SimGrid tries to provide sane